JulienAldon/Clikodrome/back/README.md

 - db_password : Clikodrome Database password
 - database : Clikodrome Database name
 - event_activity : Intranet Activity url to retreive sign sessions
-- all_edusign_credentials : List of credential (if there is mutltiple account in charge of differents promotions)

 # Deploy
 - Backend : FastAPI using uvicorn and pipenv or hatch if you prefer